 “Patience, as I understand, is required not just after you buy a stock, but also before you buy it.

-“Look Ravi, what we have seen over the past two years has been an amazing bull run in stocks.
+“Look Ravi, what we have seen over the past few years has been an amazing bull run in stocks.
 If a stock did not rise in this run up, you must investigate why it has been so.
 Maybe something is wrong with the business.
 Maybe it is cheap now for a reason.”

 Ravi was listening carefully, and so I continued.